Not-Mally-Raw/temp-RAG/README.md

 ## 🚀 Overview

 WHO CARES?
 ITS WORKING AND DEF BETTER THAN OLDER COMMITS
-\n PS: ODELS USED ARE API CALLED GEMINI 1.5 (via ai studio) and Llama 3.3 70b (sadha, no instruct vagere) via GroqCloud
+- PS: ODELS USED ARE API CALLED GEMINI 1.5 (via ai studio) and Llama 3.3 70b (sadha, no instruct vagere) via GroqCloud
-\n Jadoo tera task is to tweak/ improvise if you need to
+- Jadoo tera task is to tweak/ improvise if you need to
-\n and suggestions de.
+-  and suggestions de.

 The Enhanced RAG (Retrieval-Augmented Generation) System is a state-of-the-art solution designed to handle **random documents without manufacturing keywords** and extract implicit manufacturing rules.
 This system addresses the critical challenge of processing unstructured documents that may not contain explicit manufacturing terminology while still containing valuable manufacturing rules and constraints.